 Seven simple rules.
-Consider them pledges—pledges to yourself.
+Consider them pledges to yourself.
 And you’re going to be amazed by just how easy they are to follow.

 Here’s why this rule is so important: At any given moment, even at rest, your body is breaking down and building up protein, says Jeff Volek, PhD, RD, a nutrition and exercise researcher at the University of Connecticut.
 Substitute the word “muscle” for “protein,” and you quickly understand just how dynamic your body is and how your muscle content can change considerably in the course of just a few weeks.

-But muscle doesn’t come just from pumping iron, hauling lumber, or visiting Roger Clemens’s “nutritionist.”
-Muscle buildup is triggered by eating protein.
+But muscle doesn’t come just from pumping iron, or hauling lumber.
+Muscle build up is triggered by eating protein.
 In fact, every time you eat at least 10 to 15 grams of protein, you trigger a burst of protein synthesis.
 And when you eat at least 30 grams, that period of synthesis lasts about 3 hours–and that means even more muscle growth.
-Here’s a quick look at what those numbers translate into when they actually hit your plate.
+Here’s a quick look at what those numbers translate into when they actually hit your plate:

 30 Grams of Protein

-1 large egg vegetable omelet with 3 strips bacon with meat sauce
+- 1 large egg vegetable omelette with 3 strips bacon with meat sauce

 10 to 15 Grams of Protein

 Your Plan: Eat protein at all three meals, which can include meats and eggs or other options such as cheese and milk.
-You need to boost your protein intake to between 0.8 and 1.0 gram per pound of body weight in order to preserve your calorie-burning muscle mass.
-(That’s a total of between 83 and 126 grams daily for a 185-pound guy.)
+You need to boost your protein intake to between 0.4 and 0.5 gram per kilo of body weight in order to preserve your calorie-burning muscle mass.
+(That’s a total of between 83 and 126 grams daily for a 85-kilo guy.)
 That means aiming for approximately 30 grams of protein at your main meals, and two snacks of at least 10 to 15 grams of protein.

-Trick Yourself Slim: Make a snack out of yogurt once a day.
-A University of Tennessee study also found that people who added three servings of yogurt a day to their diets lost 81 percent more belly fat over 12 weeks than those who didn’t eat yogurt.
-And a study in Molecular Systems Biology found that yogurt-based bacteria can prevent the body from absorbing fat.
+Trick Yourself Slim: Make a snack out of yoghurt once a day.
+A University of Tennessee study also found that people who added three servings of yoghurt a day to their diets lost 81 percent more belly fat over 12 weeks than those who didn’t eat yoghurt.
+And a study in Molecular Systems Biology found that yoghurt-based bacteria can prevent the body from absorbing fat.
 Bugs that eat your fat!
 Who knew?

 What’s the world’s worst breakfast?
 No breakfast at all.

-If you read and follow the The Men’s Health Diet you’ll know exactly how to select a great breakfast that mixes protein, calcium, fiber, carbs, and other nutrients.
 The better the quality of the food you put in your body, the better a body you’ll get in return.
-But, if it comes down to something sketchy or nothing at all, in most cases, eat what’s there and make up for it by eating as healthfully as you can for the rest of the day.
+But, if it comes down to something sketchy or nothing at all, in most cases, eat what’s there and make up for it by eating as healthily as you can for the rest of the day.

 Your Plan: Eat a considerable portion of your daily calories—30 to 35 percent of your total intake – in the morning.
 The very best breakfast will match proteins and whole grains with produce and healthy fats.
 For example: fried eggs on whole-grain toast and a protein and fruit smoothie.
-If you have neither the time nor the stomach for a big breakfast, eat two small ones – have cereal with your coffee, then grab a yogurt and fruit to eat at your desk.
+If you have neither the time nor the stomach for a big breakfast, eat two small ones – have cereal with your coffee, then grab a yoghurt and fruit to eat at your desk.
 But the bottom line is this: Get some protein for breakfast, and the rest of the day will take care of itself.

 As in romance, comedy, and the stock market, timing is everything when it comes to food and exercise.
 And the great news for any guy who loves to eat: You probably need to eat more.
 In fact, eating more of the right foods at the right times can turn every workout into the best workout of your life.